dbuenzli/rel/README.md

 Rel is a library for programming with relational databases in OCaml.
 It provides:

-* Typed combinators to describe tables and their representation by client-defined OCaml values.
+- Typed combinators to describe database rows and their representation as custom OCaml values.
-* Automatic database row and OCaml values translations from the table descriptions.
-* SQL data definition generation from the table descriptions.
-* A mechanism for typing SQL statement parameters and results.
+- Typed combinators to describe tables and indices.
+These descriptions can be translated to SQL data definitions or, conversly, generated for existing databases (external schema definition).
+- Automated schema changes via schema diffing.
-* SQL generation helpers.
+- Raw SQL statements typing and SQL generation helpers.
-* A query language embedded in *plain* OCaml.
+- Query language embedded in *plain* OCaml.
 Queries are typed, composable and compile to a single, flat, SQL query (experimental).
-* Support for SQLite3 databases (optional).
-Run SQL statements and generate OCaml table descriptions for existing databases.
+- Support for using SQLite3 databases.

 Rel is distributed under the ISC license.
 The basic library has no dependencies.